Communal Narcissism: Meaning, Signs And How To Spot It

 • Seek Support: Talk to friends, family, or a counselor if you feel overwhelmed.

-• Mindfulness and Relaxation: Techniques like deep breathing or meditation can help manage stress.
+• Mindfulness and Relaxation: Practices such as deep breathing and meditation are effective methods for managing stress.

 3. Communicate Assertively